 There are opportunities for governments to assist here.
-The primary step in encouraging the development of KIBS, and hence knowledge diffusion, is to raise awareness of their role and contribution at the sectoral and firm levels.
-This is especially relevant for smaller firms that seek to improve their processes but lack their internal skills and expertise to do so.
+The primary step in encouraging the development of KIBS is to raise awareness of their role and contribution at the sectoral and firm levels.
+This is especially relevant for smaller firms that seek to improve their processes but lack the internal skills and expertise to do so.
 A clearer understanding of the long-term benefits of acquiring external specialized services could lead to net efficiency and profitability gains.
 However, firms often lack the financial resources to acquire these services.
 Two forms of policy intervention might assist.
 First, a supply-driven approach focuses on supporting the provider through funding, tax incentives, or consultancy.
-Increasing the supply of specialized services could be beneficial for consumers by lowering their prices.
-Secondly, a demand-driven approach would rather involve providing financial support to firms acquiring knowledge-intensive services for various applications, including commercialization, expansion and profitability.
-Indeed, these types of policy interventions are not mutually exclusive and could, overall, further the development of the digital economy in Canada by encouraging the creation and diffusion of specialized knowledge within and across ecosystems, representing commercial opportunities for KIBS themselves as well as for a wide range of other economic sectors.
+Increasing the supply of specialized services would benefit consumers by lowering their prices.
+Secondly, a demand-driven approach could involve providing financial support to firms acquiring knowledge-intensive services for various applications, including commercialization, expansion and profitability.
+Indeed, these types of policy interventions could further the development of the digital economy in Canada by encouraging the creation and diffusion of specialized knowledge within and across ecosystems, representing commercial opportunities for KIBS themselves as well as for a wide range of other economic sectors.

 One important finding from our work is that although the architecture of KIBS' innovation activities varies across regions, the propensity to introduce new services to the market is similar in both metropolitan and peripheral regions.
-KIBS are key structural elements for the development of strong ecosystems both in, and outside metropolitan areas.
+KIBS are key structural elements for the development of strong ecosystems both in and outside metropolitan areas.
 Many of the policies directed at regional economic development tend to target urban growth, especially where KIBS are involved.
 This is a real opportunity for policy makers to work on solutions relevant to the development of peripheral regions.

 Banking and finance are large, internationally competitive sectors in Canada that are profoundly influenced by new digital approaches.
 The speed and scope of change in the financial services sector in the past decade is unprecedented.
-Many of the key research questions initially posed for this project have been transforming into much more intricate investigations than their initial formulation.
-Since we started working researching fintech innovation for the CDO project, examining the possibilities of fintech in and for creating digital opportunity in Canada, the sector has grown rapidly both in Canada and around the world.
-Our research has shown us that we need to rethink many issues in this sector; including the future of cash, digitized payment methods, digital currencies, data privacy, and the best ways to support Canadian innovation in this rapidly growing economic sector.
+Since the start of our research on the possibilities of fintech, the sector has grown rapidly both in Canada and around the world.
+Our research has shown that we need to better understand many issues in this sector, including the future of cash, digitized payment methods, digital currencies, data privacy, and the best ways to support Canadian innovation in this rapidly growing economic sector.

-In the time since the CDO Project got underway digital finance has become less extraordinary, more commonplace, and better understood.
-At the same time, the extraordinary rise and fall of Bitcoin have made many wary of both the digitalization of money and of the viability of cryptocurrencies as secure storage for value.
+During the period of the project digital finance has become less extraordinary, more commonplace, and better understood.
 Regulation and governance of fintech development and viability are key issues today for policy in Canada, but also for the world at large.
 It is important to bear in mind that Canada's policy framework for fintech innovation and for development of the fintech sector takes place in the G20 context.

-The key question became how to regulate fintech applications in ways that encourage innovation that enhances Canada's domestic financial industry international competitiveness.
-Critically important questions have emerged with regard to how we ensure consumer data is not jeopardized and that our central bank is comfortable with the technologies integrated into our financial industries.
-We continuously face challenges encouraging Canadian fintechs to remain in Canada rather than moving to the US in search of more and larger investment opportunities.
+The key question that has emerged is how to regulate fintech applications in ways that encourage innovation to enhance the international competitiveness of Canada's financial industry.
+Critically important questions have emerged with regard to how we ensure consumer data is not jeopardized and that our central bank is comfortable with how the technologies integrate into our financial industries.
+We face the ongoing challenge of keeping fintech firms in Canada rather than moving to the US in search of more and larger investment opportunities.